saritasa-nest/saritasa-forge-admin/README.md

 #### Static Content

-Interactive content will be rendered by your custom component type.
+Static content will be rendered by your custom component type.

 ```csharp
 services.AddNetForge(optionsBuilder =>